WAYS TO GET INVOLVED

 While there are many ways in which a commitment to a fossil-free world can be realized, a major step along the way can begin right here at home, as party leaders plan for the 2018 Texas Democratic Convention.
 The 2016 convention featured sponsorship by TXU, Luminant, Atmos Energy and CenterPoint Energy, all of which own natural gas or coal production, or distribute electrical power created by those methods.
 Their facilities contribute to climate change as well as pose health risks to those living in their vicinity.
 Together they are a remnant of the past, unsuitable for a role in the future.

+The Texas Drought Project will be reaching out to local Democratic Party chapters across Texas to share our Resolution against fossil fuel sponsorship.
 The Democratic Party sees itself as the natural political home for millions of younger voters, marginalized communities and the poor, whose worldview is generally more focused on the environment and less tolerant of injustice.
 These are the same communities which will be disproportionately impacted by climate change.
 They likewise have zero tolerance for excuses—by either party–and zero tolerance for further delay in creating a fossil-free world.
 Business-as-usual and politics-as-usual are very real threats to the lives they envision for themselves.
 The future about which others speak in empty platitudes is theirs, and for youth, theirs alone.

 Environmental degradation occurring under the current administration will accelerate the coming disaster of runaway Climate Change, and it will be too late—too late to choose a side, too late to mitigate the damage wrought upon future generations.
 The Texas Democratic Party must choose now—are they for the future or against it?